berkeley-scf/parallel-scf-2016/session2.md

  - That said, if you would run out of memory on a single node, then you'll need to use distributed memory.

-What level or dimension should I parallelize over?
+# Parallelization strategies: *What level or dimension should I parallelize over?*

  - If you have nested loops, you generally only want to parallelize at one level of the code.
 That said, there may be cases in which it is